jatindhankhar/jatindhankhar.github.io/_drafts/blog/migrating-an-active-repo-from-bitbucket-to-github.md

 We needed to migrate a high commit frequency repository that was hosted on Bitbucket to Github.

-The repository in question is a tier 1 service powering a critical part of the infrastructure so we needed to minimise the downtime and make sure deployments were not blocked during the migration
+The repository in question is a tier 1 service powering a critical part of the infrastructure so we needed to minimize the downtime and make sure deployments were not blocked during the migration

 # Why?